How To Make Popsicles

 Homemade fruit popsicles are recipes that are made with whole fruit.
 Fruit popsicles are made with your favorite fruit, a liquid like fruit juice or water, and a sweetener.
 You can add herbs and berries and try different combinations of fruits for fun flavors.

-You can make these healthy popsicles, mostly dairy-free treats; however, you can add some Greek yogurt to the recipe.
+You can make these healthy popsicles, mostly dairy-free treats; however, you can also add some Greek yogurt to the recipe for a creamy twist.

 Fruit – Choose ripe and juicy fresh fruit and berries to puree in a blender.
 Make your fun flavor combinations!
 Here are some suggestions for fruit that you can make fruit popsicles from: